Getting a Tick Off of Your Dog

 - Continue sliding the remover until the tick is caught in the small end of the notch and is pulled free.
 (The tick will remain in the bowl of the remover.)

 Drop the tick into a small container that contains isopropyl alcohol (the alcohol will quickly kill the tick), and mark the date on the container.
 If your dog begins displaying symptoms of a tick-borne illness, your veterinarian may want to identify or test the tick.

 Step 4: Praise your patient

-Clean your dog's skin with antiseptic and make sure to clean your tweezers or tick remover with isopropyl alcohol.
+Clean your dog's skin with antiseptic and make sure to clean your tweezers with isopropyl alcohol.
 Wash your hands, too!
-Then give your pup a treat for being a trooper in the fight against ticks.
+Then give your pup a treat for being a trooper.